vczh-websites/vczh/Espresso-DialingIn/README.md

 ### Raw espresso

-Try 1:3 yield withiut extra hot water.
+Try 1:3 yield without extra hot water.
 Adding water could emohasize the bitterness.
 Condensed bitterness actually tastes a little bit sweet.

+To mix with milk for latte or dirty, espresso needs to extract less than when drinking pure espresso.

+From under to over extraction, the raw espresso could taste like:

+- sour
+- smooth, creamy, clarity and not so weet
+- bitter
+- very sweet like condensed syrup
+- watery
+- over extracted pour over

+"Smooth" will be the best espresso for mixing with milk.

 ### Dirty